cs1302uga/cs1302-tutorials/github-setup.md

 1. Login to Odin.

 1. **Before you type the following command,** please note that it will prompt you to answer questions.

-Do **NOT** change any values when prompted -- simply press return until the command is finished executing. **Simply press return when asked for a password.**
+   * Do **NOT** change any values when prompted -- simply press return until the `ssh-keygen` command is finished executing.
+   * When asked for a password, **simply press return** -- do not enter a password.

-   With that in mind, please execute the command below, replacing `your_email@uga.edu` with your `@uga.edu` email address.
+   With all of that in mind, please execute the command below, replacing `your_email@uga.edu` with your `@uga.edu` email address.

    ```
-   $ ssh-keygen -t rsa -b 4096 -C "your_email@uga.edu"
+   $ ssh-keygen -t ed25519 -C "your_email@uga.edu"
    ```

    This creates a public / private key pair in the default location: `~/.ssh/`.